JoshWComeau

 When I execute this command, all of the boilerplate is created for me, including the basic component structure I'd otherwise have to type out!
 It's an incredible time-saver, and in my opinion, it totally nullifies this drawback.

 You're welcome to use my package if you'd like!
-You might want to fork it, to match your preferred conventions.
+I’m not actively maintaining it, but you can always fork it to make whatever alterations you wish, and to match your preferred conventions.

 In general, there are two broad ways to organize things: